Key Takeaways

 Gallery Walls

 Combine several pieces of art on one wall.
-They can be different sizes, but generally the largest piece is in the middle and is surrounded by smaller pieces.
-To learn how to create a gallery wall, read Hanging Picture Frames or Gallery Wall Frames.
+They can be different sizes, but generally the largest piece is in the middle and is surrounded by several smaller pieces.

 Shelfies